No BS Czech: Dative Case

 Czech Case: Dative

-In this article, we'll explore why we need the dative case in Czech, when to use it, and how to form it, with practical examples and a handy table of endings.
+In this article, you'll learn how, when, and why to use dative case in Czech.
+You'll also see practical examples and a handy table of endings.

-In Czech grammar, the dative case (3rd case) shows who or what receives the effect of an action.
+In Czech grammar, the dative case (3rd case) shows who or what a verb is acting on.

 It is somewhat like the indirect object in English.